What is the Undiagnosed Diseases Network (UDN)?

 I don’t have a primary healthcare provider and I don’t have health insurance.
 Can I still apply?

-Yes, but you will need to get a referral letter from a healthcare provider.
+Yes, but you will need a study recommendation letter from a licensed healthcare provider.
 If you receive care in a clinic or other healthcare setting, you can discuss your application with a member of the medical team.

 Having insurance is not a requirement to participate in this study.
 We aim to minimize your out of pocket costs as much as possible.
 If you are accepted into the UDN, talk with your clinical site representative about any possible charges you may incur.